Raise your hand if exams make you anxious . Here are some tips to help you tame your anxiety to get through quizzes, tests and exams.

 Get there early

-Ways to cope during exams
+Ways to manage anxiety during a test

-When you feel anxious during an exam, it can be hard to separate yourself from your emotions.
+When you feel anxious during an exam, it can be hard to separate yourself from your worries and emotions.
 Here are some tips to help you manage your anxiety and recenter yourself during a stressful test.

-While it can be tempting to look at others around you, it can also increase your anxiety if you notice that you’re not as far into your exam or that you’ve spent more time on a question than others.
+While it can be tempting to look at others around you, it can also increase your anxiety if you notice that you’re not as far into your exam or that you’ve spent more time on a question than your classmates.
 Instead, try to focus on the exam in front of you.
 Remind yourself that you’re doing the best you can, and it doesn’t matter what others are doing.

 Set a timeline